Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_2/README.md

 So, we're ready to Draw our Sprite!

 	  .Draw_Screen
 		P_Draw_Background_Constant Hello_World_BackGround
 	   	P_Draw_Sprite	test_sprite_sprite_address, test_sprite_x, test_sprite_y
 		P_Blit_Screen

 Depending on which X/Y Coordinates you used, the Sprite may look a little funky, or cut off.
 We'll discuss why that is in a bit.
 Next, we'll learn how to Capture User Input and Move our Sprite!

+## Capturing User Input

+We'll be calling on LibKCommon, which we've already included for its use with LibPerspective, to capture the Button Inputs from our Game's User.
+Specifically, its `Get_Input` Command will be very useful for us.
+It takes no arguments, and fills in the `acc` Variable.